Global existence and stability of viscous Alfv\'en waves in the large-box limit for MHD systems: Main A Priori Estimates and Proof of Theorem

 where $C_1\geq 1$ is a universal constant which will be determined by the energy estimates.

-Since the assumptions hold for the initial data, they remain correct for a short time.
-To implement the bootstrap argument, we will show that there exists a $\varepsilon_{0}>0$, such that for all $\varepsilon\leq \varepsilon_{0}$ and $T^{*}\leq \log L$, we can improve the constant 2 in \eqref{eq:a1} and \eqref{eq:a3} to 1, i.e.,
+Since \eqref{eq:a1} and \eqref{eq:a3} hold for the initial data, they remain valid for a short time, say $[0,t_{\text{max}}]$, where $t_{\text{max}}$ is the maximal possible time so that the three sets of ansatz remain valid.
+Without loss of generality, we take $t_{\text{max}}=T^*$.
+To close the continuity argument, we shall show that there exists a constant $\varepsilon_{0}>0$, such that for all $\varepsilon\leq \varepsilon_{0}$ and $T^*=\log L$, the constant 2 in \eqref{eq:a1} and \eqref{eq:a3} can be improved to 1, i.e.,

-Once we improve the constants in the assumptions, we conclude that these assumptions will never be saturated.
-Thus by continuity, the total weighted energy cannot grow to infinity for $t\leq \log L$ and hence using the local existence result, the solution exists past time $\log L$.
+Once we complete these improvements, the continuity argument hints that the total weighted energy remains uniformly bounded for $t\leq \log L$.
+Consequently, the local existence result yields that the solution exists beyond $T^*=\log L$.
+We emphasize that the smallness of $\e_0$ is independent of $\mu$ and $L$.

-\subsection{Preliminary Estimates}
+\subsection{Preliminary estimates}